G1DY/alx-higher_level_programming/0x11-python-network_1/README.md

 <center><h1>Python - Network #1</h1></center>
-In this Project we used the URLLIB python module and the python requests package to fetch and send requests to the server over the HTTP protocol.
+In this Project we used the `URLLIB` python module and the python `requests` package to fetch and send requests to the server over the HTTP protocol.
 We also learnt how to manipulate data using HTTP requests methods and how to fetch json resources.
-I wrote scripts on urllib.request functions.
+I wrote scripts on `urllib.request` using `with` statements and packages `requests` & `sys`.
 Task 10 was an interview challenge to test our understanding on the project.

 ---